-Earlier this month, Apple made some minor adjustments to the way app information is displayed on the App Store.
-In an effort to help parents clearly understand what their child is downloading, an app’s age restriction has been moved to the top of the summary page, just below its name.
+In April of 2014, Apple made some minor adjustments to the way app information is displayed on the App Store.
+In an effort to help parents clearly understand what their child is downloading, an app’s age restriction has been moved to the top of the summary page, right next to its name.

 This doesn’t always keep kids from sneaking a download or two when you aren’t watching.
 In addition to securing your iPhone from unwanted in-app purchases, you can also keep your iPhone from unwanted subject matter downloads by setting parental controls, or content restrictions, as Apple calls it.

-Setting content restricts can be done with a few simple steps.
-These instructions on how to set content restrictions work for the iPhone, iPad, and iPod touch…
+Setting parental controls can be done with a few simple steps.
+These instructions on how to set content restrictions work for the iPhone, iPad, and iPod touch.

 Step 1: Go to Settings > General > Restrictions.
-If you have not previously set restrictions, you will need to “Enable Restrictions.”
+If you have not previously set restrictions, you will need to tap on “Enable Restrictions.”